liftoff/GateOne/gateone/docs/source/UserGuide/index.rst

 These options are detailed below...

-CSS Scheme (Theme)
-^^^^^^^^^^^^^^^^^^
+Theme
+^^^^^
 This controls the look and feel of Gate One.
-Right now there's only two options:  Black or White.
-Future versions of Gate One will include more and eventually users will be able to change and customize CSS schemes on an ad-hoc basis, per-terminal.
+When selected, the chosen theme will take effect right away.

-.. tip:: The CSS schemes can be edited; css_black.css and css_white.css are in <path to gateone>/templates.
+.. tip:: The CSS schemes can be edited; css_black.css and css_white.css are in <path to gateone>/templates/themes.

 .. note:: The black scheme doesn't actually have a black background (it's #222)...
 Why?
 So the panels can have shadows which provides important contrast.
 Essentially, it is easier on the eyes.

+Color Scheme
+^^^^^^^^^^^^
+This is similar to the "Theme" option above but it only controls the colors of terminal text (aka renditions).

+.. note:: CSS color schemes can be found in <path to gateone>/templates/term_colors.

 Scrollback Buffer Lines
 ^^^^^^^^^^^^^^^^^^^^^^^
 This option tells Gate One how many lines to keep in the scrollback buffer (in memory).
-When you're typing or when a terminal is updating itself Gate One only updates the browser window with what falls within the terminals rows and columns.
+When you're typing or when a terminal is updating itself Gate One only updates the browser window with what falls within the terminal's rows and columns.
 Only after a timeout of 3.5 seconds does it re-attach the scrollback buffer.
-When this happens the browser has to render all that text; the more there is the longer it takes.
+When this happens the browser has to render all that text; the more there is the longer it takes (milliseconds).
+Even on a slow system 500 lines (the default) should be unnoticably speedy.

 .. tip:: You don't have to wait for the 3.5 second timeout:  Just start scrolling and the timeout will be cancelled and the scrollback buffer will be immediately prepended to the current view.

 .. note:: Why the complexity?
 The more text that is being rendered, the slower the browser will be able to update your terminal window.
 If we updated the current number of rows + the number of lines in the scrollback buffer every time you pressed a key this would quickly bog down your browser and make Gate One considerably less responsive.

-Terminal Log Lines
-^^^^^^^^^^^^^^^^^^
-Doesn't do anything...
-This option *used* to control how many lines of terminal output were saved by your browser in localStorage/indexedDB.
-Turns out this is slow as heck since JavaScript provides no (fast) mechanism to limit the size of such storage.
-All this logic will soon be replaced by some simple AJAX calls that download the user's current terminal log from the Gate One server using log_viewer.py.

 Playback Frames
 ^^^^^^^^^^^^^^^
-This option controls how many frames of session playback will be kept in working memory.
+This option controls how many frames of real-time session playback will be kept in working memory.
 The higher the number, the more memory it will use.
-Also, the more terminals you have open, the higher the memory use as well.
-Having said that, 200-500 frames per terminal shouldn't be of any concern to a modern computer.
+Also, the more terminals you have open the higher the memory use as well.
+Having said that, 200-500 frames per terminal shouldn't be of any concern for a modern computer.

+.. tip:: If you hold down the Ctrl key while scrolling with your mouse it will move backwards and forwards in the playback buffer instead of scrolling up and down.
+It is a handy way to see the history of full-screen applications such as 'top'.

 Terminal Rows and Terminal Columns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default these are blank which means Gate One will automatically figure out how many rows and columns will fit in a given terminal window.
 If you set these, Gate One will force these values on all running terminal programs.
 The ability to set this on a per-terminal basis is forthcoming.

 .. note:: Why would anyone bother?
 Some legacy/poorly-written terminal programs only work properly in a terminal window of 24 rows and 80 columns.

-Edit Known Hosts
-^^^^^^^^^^^^^^^^
-You'll see this button if the SSH plugin is enabled.
-It allows the user to edit the equivalent of ~/.ssh/known_hosts.
-This will be handy if some server you connect to on a regular basis ever changes its host key...
-You'll need to delete the corresponding line.

-.. note:: Plans are in the works to provide line numbers in the textarea to make finding the appropriate host line easier.

 Gate One's Grid
 ---------------